LumoSQL/not-forking/LICENCES/README.md

 # Licenses

-This directory contains the legal text of the licenses applying to the not-forking project.
+This directory documents the legal text of the licenses applying to the not-forking project.

 All files in this project should in addition have a [Software Package Data Exchange](https://spdx.dev) machine-readable header.